Victor-Constant Michel: Early career

 Michel was born in the village of Auteuil (now part of the 16th arrondissement of Paris), the son of a policeman.
 He attended the École spéciale militaire de Saint-Cyr from 1867 to 1869.
 On 1 January 1870, he entered the École d'état-major (Staff College), but the Franco-Prussian War made him leave school in October 1870 to join the 13th Army Corps and he served at the Siege of Paris as a lieutenant.
 In November 1870, he was assigned to the 3rd Division of the 2nd Army of Paris as a lieutenant.
 During the Battle of Villiers on 30 November 1870, he was wounded in the face.

 After the war, Michel was part of the forces that suppressed the Paris Commune.
 Michel was appointed Chevalier of the Legion of Honour in May 1871.
 He returned to Staff College becoming a Captain on 31 December 1873, he joined the headquarters of the 1st Infantry Division in February 1878, and the staff of 15th Corps in April 1880.
 In February 1882, he joined the staff of General Billot, then Minister of War.
 In January 1883, he joined the staff of the Military governor of Paris.
 He was appointed Battalion Chief of the 1st Infantry Regiment in April 1884, then the 43rd Infantry Regiment, he joined the staff of the 1st Corps in 1886, and the War College in 1888.

 Appointed Lieutenant-Colonel in 1890, he then returned to the 43rd Infantry Regiment.
 On December 13, 1893, he was appointed to the staff of the deputy head of the new Minister of War, General Mercier.
 Appointed Colonel on 26 February 1894, he received the command of the 67th Infantry Regiment.
 Appointed Brigadier on 28 December 1897, he commanded the 10th and then 22nd Infantry Brigades.
 Appointed Général de Division on 30 December 1902, he assumed command of the 42nd Infantry Division.
 On 26 March 1906, he was given command of the 2nd Army Corps and made Inspector of Reserve Regiments.
-General Michel was appointed to the Superior War Council on 22 December 1907, which was largely concerned with strategic planning.
+Michel was appointed to the Superior War Council on 22 December 1907, which was largely concerned with strategic planning.